axetroy/evaluator.js/README.md

 // Error: Cannot use new with Function constructor

 evalExpression("delete obj.prop", { obj: { prop: 1 } });
-// Error: Delete operator is mutable and not supported
+// Error: Delete operator is not allow

-evalExpression("10 / 0");
-// Error: Division by zero
 ```

 ## Use Cases